Splizard/imgui/Readme.md

 ![The Quick Brown Fox Jumps Over The Lazy Dog](media/quickbrownfox.png)

+## How to debug bugs

+1. Clone imgui and checkout the commit hash specified at the top of this Readme,
+2. Create an identical program in Go and C++
+3. Either use a debugger and/or insert print lines and figure out how, why and when values are diverging.

 ## API Differences

 I'm trying to stick as close to the C++ API as possible at the moment, at some stage, I think it would be nice to clean up the API to make it more idiomatic for Go